Have you ever wished…

 - One-Page Narration (with stylistic suggestions)

 What exactly are the benefits of participating in the Middle School Writing Projects class?

-- Personal Achievement: Learn how to help kids tap into their academic knowledge and real-life experiences to generate interesting non-fiction writing projects.
-Tap into books read, movies watched, catalogs perused, recipes cooked, crafts constructed, photographs taken, pictures drawn, etc.
+- Personal Achievement: Kids tap into their academic knowledge and real-life experiences to generate interesting non-fiction writing projects.
+Any source of interest can feed into the project—books read, movies watched, catalogs perused, recipes cooked, crafts constructed, photographs taken, pictures drawn, etc.

-- Appropriate Pace: Learn how to pace a writing project over a four week period, meeting deadlines just like professional writers do.
+- Appropriate Pace: Students will create a writing project over a four-week period, meeting deadlines just like professional writers do.
 Each mini report project comes complete with weekly guidelines for successful completion.
 Manageable writing goals allow successful completion of projects with student willingness to revisit other mini report projects in the future.

-- Community Support: Connect with other students and parents in Brave Writer’s custom-designed online classroom that facilitates interaction, camaraderie, and support.
+- Community Support: Connect with other students in Brave Writer’s custom-designed online classroom that facilitates interaction, camaraderie, and support.

 - Research Skills: Develop or fine tune research skills and learn how to properly identify credible sources.

 - Across the Curriculum: Develops students’ abilities to hone skills in writing across the curriculum, narrowing their chosen subjects and determining subtopics.